Fixing a Leaky Garbage Disposal

 Some disposals are connected to the dishwasher, which allows for self-cleaning.
 This area frequently experiences leaks as well.

 These issues can be repaired except for cracks in the body or interior lining of the disposal.
-If this is your problem, you will need to install a new garbage disposal.
+If this is your problem, you will need to get a new garbage disposal.

-It can take a DIYer an entire afternoon to find and make simple repairs, so include that in the cost when attempting to handle the problem by yourself.
+It can take a DIYer an entire afternoon to find and make simple repairs, so factor that into the cost when choosing to handle the problem on your own.

-Having a professional technician like one from Finch Air Conditioning & Heating Inc determine and take care of the problem can help locate other pieces that may be about to break.
+Having a professional technician like one from Finch Air Conditioning & Heating identify and take care of the problem can help locate other pieces that may be about to stop working.
 That way, you won’t end up fixing the same disposal two weeks later.